Nick Kyrgios: 2022: Grand Slam success and return to top 20

 In October, Kyrgios reached the quarterfinals of the Japan Open, but withdrew before his clash with Taylor Fritz, citing a knee problem as the cause for his exit.

 Kyrgios, along with doubles partner Thanasi Kokkinakis qualified for the 2022 ATP Finals in Turin after being guaranteed a spot under the Grand Slam champion provision.
-The pair failed to progress past the round robin stage of the event after recording a 1-2 win-loss record.
+The pair failed to progress past the round robin stage of the event after recording a 1–2 win-loss record.

-Kyrgios ended the season ranked No. 22 in singles and No. 13 in doubles.
+Kyrgios ended the 2022 season ranked No. 22 in singles and No. 13 in doubles.
 This was Kyrgios' highest end-of-year doubles ranking of his career.

-2023: Knee injury and Australian Open withdrawal
+2023–24: Australian Open withdrawal and injuries

-Kyrgios was scheduled to participate in the inaugural United Cup to begin his season, representing Australia, however withdrew on the eve of the event following an ankle injury.
+Kyrgios was scheduled to participate and represent Australia in the inaugural United Cup to begin his season.
+However, he withdrew on the eve of the event following an ankle injury.
 Kyrgios subsequently withdrew from the Adelaide International 2 event the following week as a precaution in the lead up to the Australian Open.
-On 13 January, Kyrgios competed in an exhibition match against Novak Djokovic on Rod Laver Arena in a Fast4 format.
+On 13 January, Kyrgios competed in a Fast4 exhibition match against Novak Djokovic at Rod Laver Arena.
 Kyrgios defeated Djokovic in three-sets in front of a sold-out crowd.
 Just days later, on the eve of the 2023 Australian Open, Kyrgios withdrew from the event due to a knee injury.
-He revealed a cyst caused by a tear in his lateral meniscus will require arthroscopic surgery.
+He revealed a cyst caused by a tear in his lateral meniscus would require arthroscopic surgery, and that was done later the same month.

+Withdrawing from several events, Kyrgios was expected to return during the French Open, but he had a foot injury during an armed robbery at his home.
+He next prepared for Wimbledon in June, but during a practice session, he tore a ligament in his wrist.
+He spent the rest of 2023 out due to injury, and he announced that he would return for the 2024 grass season.

+In 2024, Kyrgios said that his wrist injury required innovative surgery to reduce the pain and inevitable permanent arthritis, and he instead became a commentator for BBC and ESPN.

+The ANAFAB wrist surgery (full wrist reconstruction) that Kyrgios had performed in September 2023 was too serious to be fully ready for competition in 2024, although he did return for a UTS match in September 2024, which he won against Casper Ruud.